Dental Implants Cary, NC

 What To Do If Your Tooth Gets Knocked Out

 There are many situations that can arise that could result in a tooth getting knocked out.
-Some of the more common scenarios in which this could happen is due to a car accident, sports injury, slip and fall, or another kind of personal injury accident.
+Some of the more common scenarios in which this could happen is due to a car accident, sports injury, slip, and fall, or another kind of personal injury accident.
 It is estimated that more than five million teeth get knocked out each year in the United States, so it’s certainly worth providing information to people about what to do if this happens to them.
-The two determining factors in whether your tooth can be saved is how you take care of the tooth after it gets knocked out and how soon you see a dentist.
+The two determining factors in whether your tooth can be saved are how you take care of the tooth after it gets knocked out and how soon you see a dentist.

 Pick Up The Tooth By The Crown